Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's affronted by this.

-We'll be right back with Ed Gillespie, 800 282-2882.
+We'll be right back with Ed Gillespie, 800-282-2882.

-Thank you, Ed Gillespie for staying with us.
+Thank you, Ed Gillespie, for staying with us.

-What is the mission and the how are you going to achieve through conscience cause your goal, Ed?
+What is the mission and how are you going to achieve through conscience cause your goal, Ed?

 This is not a contraception issue.

-This is a religious liberty, religious this is a first principle, Ed, religious liberty.
+This is a first principle, Ed, religious liberty.

 It is.

-Is there a website I know you just got to start a website?
+I know you just got to start a website.

 Where should people go?

-Uh we'll we'll be pushing it out through social media.
+We'll be pushing it out through social media.

 Excellent.

-He's also the founding member of Resurgent Republic, which is the best of the polls, and there's we don't like to spin ourselves.
+He's also the founding member of Resurgent Republic, which is the best of the polls.

-You can that doesn't do us any good.
+That doesn't do us any good.

 They're very disillusioned, Marion.